100 min., rated R.

 Ed Helms, Jon Hamm, and Jake Johnson evince a strong-enough camaraderie on screen, but these characters loosely depicting the real ten men whose story inspired the film come off as irritating, infantile jackasses who rarely feel like real, flesh-and-blood people.
 They claim that the game brings out the best in them, but it does the complete opposite, as they run through other people’s apartments and break someone’s window air conditioner early on without any consequence for their childish, inconsiderate behavior.
 It’s as if they never left recess and became sociopaths.
 None of them really have lives beyond anything directly related to the “plot,” and their lack of depth and unique personality traits—well, Chilli likes to get stoned a lot—make them interchangeable.
 Thank God, then, for Hannibal Buress (2018's "Blockers") as Sable, the most thoughtful of the five friends.
 Buress is the lone bright spot in this lackluster comedy, slaying every one of his sharp, unpredictable line deliveries and deadpan reactions.
 Not associated with comedy, Jeremy Renner is also sometimes fun to watch, playing the elusive Jerry like an agile, highly trained action hero not unlike his “Bourne Legacy” character Aaron Cross.

 A missed opportunity and a waste of time and talent, “Tag” is charmless, annoying, and tonally all over the map.
 In his first time at bat, director Jeff Tomsic at least brings a little directorial flair to the material during some of the over-the-top, almost surreal slo-mo moments where Jerry mindfully strategizes his escape out of a tag situation like a ninja.
-Once concluding with the end credits' obligatory footage of the real guys tagging their other unsuspecting buddies, the film demonstrates a most glaring disconnect, turning the seemingly likable and decent real-life friends into exhausting, cartoonish man-children.
+Once concluding with the end credits' obligatory footage of the real guys tagging their other unsuspecting buddies, the film demonstrates a most glaring disconnect, turning the seemingly likable and decent real-life friends into exhausting, cartoonish man-children no one would ever want to be friends with, let alone meet.
 One spends the entirety of this mediocrity wishing they were watching 2004's "Dodgeball: A True Underdog Story" or this year's “Game Night,” far superior comedies about adults playing games.
 Aspiring to be a wild summertime crowd-pleaser to see, “Tag” isn’t “it.”

 Grade: C -